 (formerly ATT Bell Labs),

 extending the R language and data quality with Divesh Srivastava.

 His research projects have been funded by 3 NSF grants.

 Research topics (overview):

-- Eliminating RAM and parallel limitations from mathematical software (R and Matlab).
+- Eliminating RAM, interoperability and speed limitations from

-- Query optimization: recursive queries, cubes, skylines, pivoting.
+recursive queries, joins on graphs, cubes, skylines, pivoting,